eMetaboHUB/Forum-DiseasesChem/README.md

   --build-arg USER_ID=$(id -u) \
   --build-arg GROUP_ID=$(id -g) .
 ```
-This allow us to build an image with correct permissions that correspond to the local host. (https://vsupalov.com/docker-shared-permissions/)
+This allow to build an image with correct permissions that correspond to the local host. (https://vsupalov.com/docker-shared-permissions/)

 Then, you can launch it using: